 Schwab offers one of the simplest free online retirement calculators.
 In just a few minutes, you can see whether you’re on track toward a solid financial future, and you can easily change certain assumptions to see what it would take to make the numbers work better.

 Before giving it a try, it’ll be helpful to know your estimated Social Security benefit.
 Find out by creating an account with the Social Security Administration.

 Keep in mind that different online retirement calculators use different assumptions.
-So, for extra credit, try at least one more, such as the T. Rowe Price Retirement Income Calculator.
-You’ll have to register to use it, but you do not need to be a paying customer.
+So, for extra credit, try at least one more, such as Fidelity’s Retirement Score calculator or the T. Rowe Price Retirement Income Calculator.
+(You’ll have to register to use the T. Rowe Price calculator, but you do not need to be a paying customer.)

 Have you ever used a retirement planning calculator?
 If so, what impact did it have on your retirement savings?

 Take it to heart: “Precious treasure and oil are in a wise man’s dwelling, but a foolish man devours it.” – Proverbs 21:20